freebasic/fbc/FreeBASIC/readme.txt

       tested enough.
 There are no alpha/beta closed testing groups, so the final users are also testers.
 Regression tests are always added when a bug is fixed.

-Possible Additions to Next Versions:

-  o CLASS data structure (for object-oriented programming):

-    - GUI code would be much easier to write.
-    - Eventually allowing interfaces with object-oriented c++ libraries

 Credits (in alphabetic order):